tc88/flattenPaper/examples/README.md

 - tikz figures including nodes that contain \includegraphics
 - tikzpicture environments without using \input, \includestandalone or similar
 - subfigures using subcaptions package
-- bibliography using natbib (bibtex)
+- using natbib (bibtex) to typeset bibliography
 - table using table and tabular environments
 - pgfplot using axis environment and \addplot
 - subfiles using \input